pietrobraione/tardis/README.md

 ## Working under Eclipse

-If you want to work (as us) under Eclipse 2019-12 for Java Developers, you are lucky: All the plugins that are necessary to import TARDIS under Eclipse and make it work are already present in the distribution.
-If you use another version of Eclipse you must install the egit and the Buildship plugins, both available in the Eclipse Marketplace.
+If you want to work (as us) under Eclipse 2020-12 for Java Developers, you are lucky: All the plugins that are necessary to import TARDIS under Eclipse and make it work are already present in the distribution.
+The only caveat is that, since starting from version 2020-09 Eclipse requires at least Java 11 to run, you will need to install both Java 11 and Java 8.
+Gradle will automatically select the right version of Java when building JBSE.
+Note that If you use a different flavor, or an earlier version, of Eclipse you might need to install the egit and the Buildship plugins, both available in the Eclipse Marketplace.
 After that, you are ready to import TARDIS under Eclipse:

 * To avoid conflicts we advise to import TARDIS under an empty workspace.
 * Be sure that the default Eclipse JRE is the JRE subdirectory of a full JDK 8 setup, *not* a standalone (i.e., not part of a JDK) JRE.